Constraining Redshift Parametrization Models with Recentmost Data : Impacts on an Accretion Disc around Finslerian Kiselev Black Hole: Introduction

 \section{Introduction}

 Dark energy (DE) is a theoretical form of energy that permeates all of space and accelerates the present day expansion of the universe.
-For a homogeneous, isotropic universe, the Friedmann Lemaitre Robertson Walker (FLRW) metric
+In cosmology, DE is often modelled as a perfect fluid with an equation of state (EoS)